bibin14/HybridAndroidAppSample/README.md

 # HybridAndroidAppSample
 Building an Interactive Android App with minimal android development skills for web developers using web technologies like HTML5, CSS3 and JavaScript.
+This method can be utilized to develop <a href="https://en.wikipedia.org/wiki/Thin_client">Thin Client<a/> Apps.

 <h1>Introduction</h1>
 WebView in Android is a wrapper around the WebKit rendering engine, and can be used to display web pages inside your application.
 As a developer, you can use this control to render any web page as part of your application.
 These pages can be local or can be consumed from the Web.